-The software on this PC comes fully pre-installed.
+The software on this All-In-One PC comes fully pre-installed.
 You do not have to load any of the CD's/DVD's supplied.

 With many programs (e.g., telephone-CD's or encyclopaedias), however, it is necessary to insert the corresponding CD/DVD in order to call up the data which is stored on it.
-The software will ask you to do this as necessary.
-Once you have made all the connections and secured the necessary connectors you can turn on the monitor, the other peripherals and finally the PC itself.
+The software will ask you to do this this if necessary.
+Once you have made all the connections and secured the necessary connectors you can turn on the monitor, the other peripherals and finally the All-In-One PC itself.